NEUBIAS/training-resources/_includes/containers/act03_build.md

     - By default, the Docker recipe is named Dockerfile, but you can name it differently and specify the custom name when building the image using the `-f` flag.

         ```
-        docker build -t cellpose:01 -f /home/ballonn/cellpose_recipe.d
+        $ docker build -t cellpose:01 -f /home/ballonn/cellpose_recipe.d

         ```
     where `/home/ballonn/cellpose_recipe.d` is the path to the Docker recipe.
     - For Linux users, you may see a `WARNING` after the build is finished.

-        ```
-        WARNING: No output specified with docker-container driver.
+    > _WARNING: No output specified with docker-container driver.
 Build result will only remain in the build cache.
-To push result image into registry use --push or to load image into docker use --load
+To push result image into registry use --push or to load image into docker use --load_
-        ```

     This is caused by [BuildKit](https://docs.docker.com/build/buildkit/).
 For newer Docker version, BuildKit is enabled by default.
 The build result is stored only in the cache, meaning it won’t be available as a usable image unless explicitly saved.

     Now we load the image from cache to local machine:

     ```
-        docker buildx build --load -t cellpose:01 .
+    $ docker buildx build --load -t cellpose:01 .
     ```

 2. Verify the image exists locally.

     ```
-    docker images
+    $ docker images
     REPOSITORY                       TAG                  IMAGE ID       CREATED          SIZE
     moby/buildkit                    buildx-stable-1      f210b5f94e18   13 days ago      209MB
     cellpose                         01                   9055a7c1a1ef  51 minutes ago  12.7 GB